Nuclear power as sustainable energy

-Whether nuclear power should be considered a form of renewable energy is an ongoing subject of debate.
-Statutory definitions of renewable energy usually exclude many present nuclear energy technologies, with the notable exception of the U.S. state of Utah.
+Whether nuclear power should be considered a form of sustainable energy or renewable energy is an ongoing subject of debate.
+Legal definitions of renewable energy usually exclude nuclear energy technologies, with the notable exception of the U.S. state of Utah.
 Dictionary-sourced definitions of renewable energy technologies often omit or explicitly exclude mention of nuclear energy sources, with an exception made for the natural nuclear decay heat generated within the Earth.

 The most common fuel used in conventional nuclear fission power stations, uranium-235 is "non-renewable" according to the United States' Energy Information Administration, the organization, however, is silent on the recycled MOX fuel.
 The National Renewable Energy Laboratory does not mention nuclear power in its "energy basics" definition.

 In 1987, the Brundtland Commission (WCED) classified fission reactors that produce more fissile nuclear fuel than they consume (breeder reactors, and if developed, fusion power) among conventional renewable energy sources, such as solar power and hydropower.
 The monitoring and storage of radioactive waste products is also required upon the use of other renewable energy sources, such as geothermal energy.